-In 2005 there were 1 017 full-time employees working with official statistics.
-This does not include the number of people in enterprises outside the sphere of the government authorities who produce official statistics or carry out other work on official statistics at the request of a government authority.
-The number of person-years is defined as the total number of hours spent on official statistics divided by the average number of hours a full-time employee works at the authority.
+In 2006 there were 1 003 full-time employees working with official statistics.
+This does not include the number of people in enterprises outside the sphere of the government authorities which produce official statistics or carry out other work on official statistics at the request of a government authority.
+The number of person-years is defined as the total number of hours spent on official statistics divided by the average number of hours a full-time employee works at the agency.

-Statistical authority Cost (SEK millions) Person- years (number) Swedish Work Environment Authority 1) 4.6 2 National Council for Crime Prevention 2) 6.6 11 Swedish National Board of Student Aid 3) 1.0 1 National Courts Administration 4) 0.2 <1 National Financial Management Authority 5) 3.1 3 Swedish Financial Supervisory Authority 6) 11.2 2 National Board of Fisheries ) 0.7 <1 Swedish Social Insurance Agency 8) 9.4 2 Swedish National Agency for Higher Education 9) 17.0 11 Swedish Institute for Growth Policy Studies 10) 1.9 1 Swedish Chemicals Inspectorate 11) 0.8 1 National Institute of Economic Research 12) 1.8 <1 National Mediation Office 13) 38.0 2 Swedish Environmental Protection Agency 14) 0.1 <1 Swedish National Debt Office 15) 0.0 0 Swedish Forest Agency 16) 11.0 19 National Board of Health and Welfare 17) 24.0 27 National Agency for Education 18) 24.9 7 Swedish Energy Agency 19) Swedish Institute for Transport and 13.9 3 Communications Analysis 20.0 3 Swedish Board of Agriculture 28.0 14 National Council for Cultural Affairs 21) 1.0 1 Statistics Sweden 22) 437.8 870 Swedish University of Agricultural Sciences Swedish Tourist Authority 23) 24.4 3.3 35 0 Total 684.7 1 017 24)
+Costs and staff for official statistics at the statistical authorities, 2006 Statistical authority Total cost (SEK millions) Person- years (number) Swedish Work Environment Authority 1 4.7 2 National Council for Crime Prevention 2 8.8 13 Swedish National Board of Student Aid 3 1.2 1 National Courts Administration ^4 0.1 <1 National Financial Management Authority 5 3.1 3 Swedish Financial Supervisory Authority 6 11.2 2 National Board of Fisheries 7 0.7 <1 Swedish Social Insurance Agency 8 0.7 1 Swedish National Agency for Higher Education 9 19.6 11 Swedish Institute for Growth Policy Studies 10 2.1 1 Swedish Chemicals Inspectorate 11 0.8 1 National Institute of Economic Research 1.9 <1 National Mediation Office 12 38.0 2 Swedish Environmental Protection Agency 13 0.5 <1 Swedish National Debt Office 14 0.0 0 Swedish Forest Agency 15 13.0 19 National Board of Health and Welfare 16 24.7 23 National Agency for Education 17 24.9 7 Swedish Energy Agency 18 Swedish Institute for Transport and Communications Analysis 19 14.7 24.8 3 3 Swedish Board of Agriculture 27.5 12 National Council for Cultural Affairs 20 2.4 2 Statistics Sweden 21 448.5 894 Swedish University of Agricultural Sciences 22 Swedish Agency for Economic and Regional Growth 23 0.2 3.3 <1 Total 677.4 1 003 24 Notes - see next page